forbiben2/project_one/notes/Basics.md

     -Built-in concurrency
     -compiles to stand alone binaries-no reaching out to libraries, and version management at run time all dependencies are there
--Use golang.org and its play button to test things from other pages Git
+-Use golang.org and its play button to test things from other pages -$GOPATH-environment variable lists places for go to look for a go workspace
+    -three directories
+        -bin-where binaries are placed that go install compiles (executable) -pkg-precompiled object fiels for reuse to speed up a process (from other people) -src-directories holding all .go files (personal source code) -Go code is organized in packages
+    -package-all files ina directory on a disk
+-Go modules
+    -aim to replace Go workspaces and $GOPATH
+    -added to make it easier for Go devs to manage various versions of dependencies and add flexability in organizing projects
+    -helps to solve some problems with $GOPATH
+        -puts project code in a specific directory -specifies dependencies for each module
+    -Modules
+        -Usually one project or library
+        -collection of packages all released together
+        -go.mod file at root stored in a $GOPATH/pkg -modules add 2 new files
+            -go.mod-modules name/dependencies/minimal versions
+            -go.sum-auto generated dependencies lock file
+        -A good module holds only necessary info for its program without excess

+Git
 -VCS(Version control system)
     -most store info as a list of file based changes